ernestlwt/sahi_processor/README.md

 Using SAHI as a pre and post processing step

 ## Impetus
 To make it easier to use sahi without changes to the main model inference code.
-Also to remove most dependencies so it can be lightweight for most deep learning framework to adopt.
-Thus, torch.tensor operations has been changed to numpy operations

 ## Format for slice definition
 ```